marceldobehere/goofy-media-front/README.md

 </style></style></style></style></style>
 ```

+### Custom CSS
+You can add custom css to the entire page in the `Local Settings`!

+This is a work in progress and will be improved over time, though most classes should be there.

+You can find the details [here](./styles.md).

 ## Features
 Goofy Media is still a WIP and far from done but it has enough features to be usable currently.